Blatke/Sphere-Monster/README.md

 In Studio, search for "sphere monster" in QuickAccessBox and add it in the scene.

 Enable the adv.mode of HS2PE / AIPE, on the tab of Bones, there are two categories of bones to manipulate:
-1. The bones prefixed by "C", which are the ones mainly controles the rotation (as well as position) for the monster's poses.
+1. The bones prefixed by "C", which mainly control the rotation (as well as position) for the monster's poses.
 Each bone is linked with one another, so when a parent such as "C1" is transforming (moving, rotating or scaling), its children C2, C3, C4 and C5 will follow it.
+2. The bones prefixed by "D", which are mainly the deformers for the monster's mesh.
+The bones prefixed by "DN_", such as D1_01, are separated from each other, so the transforms in one of them will not affect the rests.
+Their parents, D1, D2, D3, D4 and D5, can batch affect them when the former ones are transforming, and are parented respectively to C1, C2, C3, C4 and C5.

+On the tab, you can search for "C" or "D" to get the corresponding bones and make them transform.

+Of course you can also enable FK function to directly rotate the FK nodes of the monster.